The Extended Enterprise Demands Attention

-The challenge: Can you attest to the governance, risk management, and compliance or third parties across your organization’s business relationships?
+- The challenge: Can you attest to the governance, risk management, and compliance across the organization’s third party business relationships?

 This fragmented approach to third party governance brings the organization to inevitable failure.
-Reactive, document-centric, and manual processes cost too much and fail to actively govern, manage risk, and assure compliance throughout the lifecycle of third party relationships.
-Silos leave the organization blind to the intricate exposure of risk and compliance that do not get aggregated and evaluated in context of the organization’s goals, objectives, and performance expectations in the relationship.
+Reactive, document-centric, and manual processes cost too much and fail to actively govern, manage risk, and assure compliance throughout the lifecycle of the third party relationship.
+Silos leave the organization blind to the intricate relationships of risk and compliance that do not get aggregated and evaluated in context of the value of relationships and the organization’s goals, objectives, and performance.

 Failure in third party management happens when organizations have:

 - Interconnected third party risks that are not visible.
 The organization’s risk exposure across third party relationships is growing increasingly interconnected.
 An exposure in one area may seem minor but when factored into other exposures in the same relationship (or others) the result can be significant.
-Organization often lack an integrated and thorough understanding of the interconnectedness of performance, risk management, and compliance of third parties.
+The organization lacks an integrated and thorough understanding of the interconnectedness of performance, risk management, and compliance of third parties.

 - Silos of third party oversight.
 Allowing different departments to go about third party management without coordination, collaboration, consistent processes, information, and approach leads to inefficiency, ineffectiveness, and lack of agility.
 This is exacerbated when organizations fail to define responsibilities for third party oversight and the organization breeds an anarchy approach to third party management leading to the unfortunate situation of the organization having no end-to-end visibility and governance of third party relationships.